 Dover Beach

 Dover Beach, on the south coast, can be found in Oistins.
 It sits in Christ Church parish.
 The beach’s waves are ideal for surfing.
-There are other popular water sports where you can engage yourself in jet skiing, Hobie Cat sailing, and windsurfing.
-There’s also an available swimming area that is away from the ocean’s riptides.
+There are other popular water sports where you can engage in jet skiing, Hobie Cat sailing, and windsurfing.
+There’s also an available swimming area away from the ocean’s riptides.

 If you’re looking for a tranquil place with less crowd, head to Dover Beach and experience a much laid-back atmosphere.
 Many beach bars that can be found here offer happy hour deals.